 Essentially, soft skills are the ones that make people capable of handling the interpersonal aspects of their jobs.
 These include attributes such as effective communication, problem-solving, time management, ability to work individually and with teams, determination, adaptability, and confidence.
 Further, the art of persuasion is another key skill that makes a person capable of handling the complexities of their jobs, from selling to the customers to convincing co-workers about their perspective.

-Hard skills, on the other hand, are the teachable skills which can be defined and measured.
+Hard skills, on the other hand, are teachable skills that can be defined and measured.
 Knowledge of a process or a software program, for example, is a hard skill.

 Why do soft skills matter for job seekers?